If you have recently become certified as a personal trainer, it is time to get out there and start looking for a job!

-In this section you need to list any relevant certifications that you have in the health and fitness industry.
+In this section, you need to list any relevant certifications that you have in the health and fitness industry.
 The primary thing you should list is whoever you got certified through, whether it is NASM, ACE, NSCA or any others.
-You should also include your CPR/AED certification as well as any other nutrition or group instructor certifications that you may have.
-Make sure to list everything health and fitness related!

 Your level of education

 This is very easy for you to fill out.
 I am guessing you have at least a high school diploma because you cannot get certified through any legitimate certifying agency without a high school diploma.

 If you went to college, that is also a bonus especially if you took any health or fitness related classes.
 If you went to school for exercise science (kinesiology) make sure to bold these sections.